 Fill your home with the soothing aroma of Grandma Dumeney's Baked Beans this holiday season.
 With each bite, family and friends will be craving more of this classic comfort food.

-You'll need about 1 lb. of cranberries.
+Skip the canned and jellied stuff this Christmas and opt for something different.
+You'll need about 1 lb. of cranberries for this homemade sauce.
 Most are sold in 12-oz. bags, so pick up two and freeze the extra.

 Grandma Mary's Cream Cheese Frosting

 Grandma Mary's Cream Cheese Frosting Recipe

 Cream cheese frosting is a classic topper for cookies, cakes, cupcakes, and more.

 Nanny's Famous Coconut-Pineapple Cake Recipe

 This coconut pineapple cake recipe is sure to please family and friends, with its surprising blend of flavors and a "secret" ingredient: lemon-lime soft drink.

 Grandma Salazar's Albóndigas Soup Recipe

 Albóndigas soup is a traditional Mexican soup featuring spicy meatballs offset by the fresh flavors of vegetables and herbs.